andy-thomason/Vookoo/README.md

 Examples
 ========

-There are currently these examples:
+There are currently these examples (in order of complexity)

+    Simple examples
-    helloTriangle   Draw a triangle using vertex buffers texture         Draw a textured triangle
+    helloTriangle   Draw a triangle using vertex buffers pushConstants   Draw a rotating triangle
+    texture         Draw a textured triangle

+    Complex examples
-    teapot          Draw the Utah teapot (using gilgamesh) molvoo          A simple molecule viewer (using gilgamesh)
+    teapot          Draw the Utah teapot with cube map reflections molvoo          A molecular viewer for very large complexes

 To build, you will need the Vulkan SDK from LunarG: